chinitaberrio/dataset_tools/h264_bag_playback/README.md

+**NOTE: this branch reads mp4 files, and allows the playback tool to seek immediately to the correct location in the file**

+**Usage: **First, you need to convert the existing .h264 files into .mp4 files.
+There is a script dataset_tools/h264_bag_playback/scripts/convert_videos.sh

+Run this script with ./convert_videos /root_folder_for_datasets
+This script currently expects a folder containing one or more dataset folders (i.e. /data/Week1, /data/Week2, etc).
+The script is designed to work off the /data folder

+Once the files are converted, run the playback tool the same way as before.
+The only difference you will notice is that the video seeks straight away, there is no "discarding frames" messages anymore.

+Previous README:
 h264_bag_tools is a c++ program that takes a bag file + h.264 files and replays them as if on a live system.
 The bag file must contain frame_info_msg messages that link each frame of the h.264 video files to the bag.
 The playback tool publishes topics for the uncorrected images /gmsl/\<camera name\>/image_color and the corrected images (given the